adamggrim/textwarp/README.md

 `textwarp` requires the following Python libraries:

+- `nltk`: For identifying parts of speech to capitalize for title case
 - `pyperclip`: For accessing and copying to the clipboard
 - `setuptools`: For building and installing the `textwarp` package, and for implementing command-line functionality using entry points